 - STATEMENT FROM HOSPIRA, sole U.S. manufacturer of thiopental sodium, on their ending of their production of this drug.
 (Jan.
 21, 2011)

 - American Board of Anesthesiology Forbidding Participation by Members in Executions (April 2, 2010)

 - STATEMENT FROM HOSPIRA, sole U.S. manufacturer of thiopental sodium, on the use of their drugs for executions.
 (Mar.
 31, 2010)

 - Other Statements from medical organizations

-- Kentucky's new executions protocol, issued in three parts: pre-execution procedures, protocol for medical and psychological evaluations prior to an execution, and change to one-drug protocol, allowing for use of either sodium thiopental or pentobarbital (July 20, 2012, public hearing to be held September 25, 2012)
+- Kentucky's execution protocol, issued in three parts: pre-execution procedures, protocol for medical and psychological evaluations prior to an execution, and change to one-drug protocol, allowing for use of either sodium thiopental or pentobarbital (July 20, 2012, public hearing to be held September 25, 2012)

-- Georgia's new execution protocol (June 7, 2007) - provides for physician assistance with execution
+- Georgia's execution protocol (June 7, 2007) - provides for physician assistance with execution

 - California's proposed Lethal Injection Protocol (May 15, 2007).

 - Florida's Lethal Injection Protocol (May 9, 2007)

 - Tennessee's Lethal Injection Protocol (April 30, 2007)